Three weeks ago, the CMO of a San Francisco startup backed by A-list investors emailed me about her new sales deck.

 “It lacks oomph,” she said.
 “The information is there.
 The slides look great.
 But we’re not telling a compelling story.
 Can you help?”

-One of my favorite things is helping entrepreneurs craft better pitches — for fundraising, sales, recruiting, whatever.
+One of my favorite things is helping leadership teams craft a better strategic story— for fundraising, sales, recruiting, whatever.
 I was busy with other projects and couldn’t start immediately, so I sent a link to the man on the CMO’s team who built the deck — a guy named Zack.

 Five days later, the CMO texted me: